 A large scale mining means any mining operation of which the annual run-of-mine ore exceeds the one ascribed for small scale mining with the exception of precious and semi-precious stones.
 This requires approved work plan, Environmental Impact Assessment, access to financial resources and technical ability.
 This type of mining license is valid for a period not exceeding 20 years and can be renewed for a period not exceeding 10 years.

-Ministry of Mines, Mining License and Administration
+Mining License and Administration

 Tel. +251 11 6461214